Venezuela transition should be reached ‘quickly’, UK minister says

 Chief Secretary to the Prime Minister Darren Jones declined to say whether he thought the US strikes on Caracas had been legal.

-A “peaceful” transition of power should be reached quickly in Venezuela, a Cabinet minister has said after Donald Trump declared America will “run” the country until a new government is set up.
+A peaceful transition of power should be reached “quickly” in Venezuela, a Cabinet minister has said after Donald Trump said the US will “run” the country until a new government takes over.

-Chief Secretary to the Prime Minister Darren Jones declined to say whether he thought the US strikes on Caracas had been legal, insisting it was for “international courts” to judge what fell within the law.
+Chief Secretary to the Prime Minister Darren Jones declined to say whether he thought the American strikes on Caracas were legal, insisting it was for “international courts” to judge.

-The UK, which has a historically deep intelligence-sharing relationship with the US, was not informed of the attack to end president Nicolas Maduro’s regime before it was carried out overnight on Saturday.
+The UK, which has a historically deep intelligence-sharing relationship with the US, was not informed of the operation, which included the capture of Venezuelan leader Nicolas Maduro, before it was carried out on Saturday.

 “The first thing to say is it was an American operation.
-The United Kingdom was not involved in any way,” Mr Jones told Sky News’ Sunday Morning With Trevor Phillips programme.
+The United Kingdom was not involved in any way,” Mr Jones told Sky News’s Sunday Morning With Trevor Phillips programme.

 “We were not informed of it beforehand.
 So it’s not for us to judge whether it’s been a success or not.
 That’s for the Americans to speak to.”

-Speaking to reporters on Saturday, the US president said Mr Maduro and his wife, Cilia Flores, had been flown out of Caracas and indicted on “narco-terrorism” charges following the attack.
+Speaking to reporters on Saturday, the US president said Mr Maduro and his wife, Cilia Flores, had been flown out of Caracas and indicted on “narco-terrorism” charges in New York, where he was taken into custody.

-America will “run” the country until “a safe, proper and judicious transition” transfer of power can take place, Mr Trump claimed.
+The US will “run” the country until “a safe, proper and judicious transition” transfer of power can take place, Mr Trump said, without giving a timeline.

 He also revealed his plans to exploit the leadership vacuum to “fix” the nation’s oil infrastructure, and sell “large amounts” of the fuel to other nations.

+“I’d like to do it quickly but it takes a period of time, you know, we’re rebuilding, we have to rebuild their whole infrastructure,” he said.

-The action, which has been described as the most assertive US intervention to achieve regime change since the 2003 Iraq invasion, followed months of pressure from Washington on the country and its autocratic leader.
+The action, described as the most assertive US intervention to achieve regime change since the 2003 Iraq invasion, followed months of pressure from Washington on the country and its autocratic leader.

 “It’s for the Americans now and for Venezuela to set out what happens in the coming days,” he said.

-Asked whether he would condemn the military action on Saturday, he said he wanted to wait to “establish the facts” and speak to Mr Trump, and later insisted the UK will “shed no tears” over the end of Mr Maduro’s regime.
+Asked whether he would condemn the military action on Saturday, Sir Keir said he wanted to wait to “establish the facts” and speak to Mr Trump, and later insisted the UK would “shed no tears” over the end of Mr Maduro’s regime.

-In an interview with the BBC’s Sunday With Laura Kuenssberg programme, the Prime Minister conceded there were “differences of views on various things” between him and the US leader – without naming specific issues.

 “Of course, it doesn’t mean I agree with President Trump on everything he says and does, any more than he would agree with everything that I say or do, and we openly accept that that’s the nature of the relationship we have.